P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 ## Execute Spark jobs for sentiment analysis
 We can take one of these approaches to run the Spark jobs.

-* Automated; using a shell script
+* Automation mechanism
 * Manual steps

-### Automated -- Use a shell script to run Spark jobs
+### Automated mechanism -- Use a shell script to run Spark jobs
+Just to remind again, before executing this step and further, please ensure that you have updated Twitter App OAuth Credentials in [`application.conf`](src/main/resources/application.conf#L7-10).

 Please execute [`exec_spark_jobs.sh`](exec_spark_jobs) on the console.

 This script first starts Spark Master and Spark Slave and then launches the Spark jobs one after the other.